abhishek-kumar-code/Redfish_Public/Specification.md

 As long as the operation is in process, the service shall continue to return a status code of [202](#status-202)(Accepted) when querying the Task Monitor returned in the location header.
 If a service supports cancelling a task, it shall have DELETE in the Allow header for the Task Monitor.

 The client may cancel the operation by performing a DELETE on the Task Monitor URL.
 The service determines when to delete the associated Task resource object.

 The client may also cancel the operation by performing a DELETE on the Task resource.
 Deleting the Task resource object may invalidate the associated Task Monitor and subsequent GET on the Task Monitor URL returns either [410](#status-410) (Gone) or [404](#status-404) (Not Found).

+In the unlikely event that a [202](#status-202) (Accepted) is returned on the DELETE of the Task Monitor or Task Resource, an additional Task shall not be started and instead the existing Task Resource may be monitored for status of the cancellation request.
+When the Task has finally completed cancellation, operations to either the Task Monitor and Task Resource shall return a [404](#status-404) (Not Found).

 Once the operation has completed, the service shall update the TaskState with the appropriate value.
 The values indicating that a task has completed are defined in the Task schema.